Contractor chosen for BP’s compression platform project in Caspian Sea

 Jay Ibrahim, president of KBR’s Sustainable Technology Solutions business, remarked: “We look forward to working with BP to achieve their goals of introducing novel, crewless operations to the region, while also lowering their carbon footprint, reducing operating costs, and eliminating personnel risks associated with such projects.
 KBR’s technical innovation is paving the way for clients to more easily navigate their energy transition journey toward net-zero.”

-Furthermore, KBR confirmed that it recently completed the initial assessment for the project using its proprietary KMIT – KBR Maintenance Information Tool – to provide detailed estimates of the timing and resourcing of maintenance.
+Furthermore, KBR confirmed the recent completion of the initial assessment for the project, which was done using its proprietary KMIT – KBR Maintenance Information Tool – to provide detailed estimates of the timing and resourcing of maintenance.

 This contract comes months after the SOCAR-KBR joint venture was awarded a front-end engineering design (FEED), turnaround engineering, and procurement support services contract by BP for the Shah Deniz Alpha (SDA) platform.